jbahamon/ctm-frog/Readme.md

 **Grand Dream**: a + c (Standing).
 Requires 3000 Power.

 Frog unleashes Masa&Mune.
-They will follow you and attack as you do, spending Power with each hit they perform.
-You also lose Power when Masa&Mune get hit.
-When you run out of Power, they will dissapear.
+It will follow you and attack as you do, spending Power with each hit it performs.
+You also lose Power when Masa&Mune gets hit.
+Masa&Mune will only dissapear When you run out of Power.

 Use this mode to perform long combos!

 Final Move
 ----------

 **Frog Squash Da**: D, B, D, F + a/b/c (Standing, must have Grand Dream activated).
-Uses all of your Power.
+Uses all of your Power, ending Grand Dream.

-Masa&Mune throw a barrage of punches and hits.
+A super throw.
+Masa&Mune throws a barrage of punches and hits.
 If this move connects, a series of attacks will be unleashed on your opponent.

 "WRYYYYYYYYY".

 Credits and Acknowledgements